 Top of page

 Individuals interested in our programs may find additional information in the Graduate School Catalog.
-Please feel free to contact Dr. Cerrito if you would like to speak with someone about the program directly.
+Please feel free to contact Dr. Eschbach if you would like to speak with someone about the program directly.

 Prospective students must submit their applicaiton of the School Counseling program to the Graduate Admissions Office by November 15 to meet the priority application deadline.
 March 1 is the due date for regular review.
 Applications received after March 1 may be considered at the Program Director's discretion.